-The Head teacher and/or Chair of Governors must ensure all low level concerns are actioned appropriately in line with the KCSIE Part 4 section 1 & section 2).
+The Head teacher and/or Chair of Governors must ensure all low level concerns are actioned appropriately in line with the KCSIE Part 4 section 1 & section 2; "it is crucial that all low level concerns are shared responsibly with the right person and recorded and dealt with appropriately".
+In most cases individuals will be made aware of any low level concern.